grumble33/twofing/README.md

 ## Building

 Use the package manager to install Twofing.
-Either use the .deb release, or compile from the source here.
+Either use the .deb release (just download twofing_0.7.4a_armhf.deb and proceed to ##Installing, or compile from the source here.

 To do that, you need to follow a few steps first.
 Install a few prerequisites so that twofing can both be built and function: